Voyager Golden Record: Manufacturing

 Blank records were provided by the Pyral S.A. of Créteil, France.
-CBS Records contracted the JVC Cutting Center in Boulder, Colorado to cut the lacquer masters which were then sent to the James G. Lee record-processing center in Gardena, California to cut and gold-plate eight Voyager records.
+CBS Records contracted the JVC Cutting Center in Boulder, Colorado to cut the lacquer masters that were then sent to the James G. Lee record-processing center in Gardena, California to cut and gold-plate eight Voyager records.
 After the records were plated they were mounted in aluminum containers and delivered to JPL.

 The record is a copper disk 12 in in diameter plated first with nickel and then gold.
 The record's cover is aluminum and electroplated upon it is an ultra-pure sample of the isotope uranium-238.
 Uranium-238 has a half-life of 4.468 billion years.
 It is possible (e.g., via mass spectrometry) that a civilization that encounters the record will be able to use the ratio of remaining uranium to the other elements to determine the age of the record.

 The records also had the inscription "To the makers of music – all worlds, all times" hand-etched on its surface.
 The inscription is located in the dead wax or "run-out groove", an area of the record between the label and playable surface.
 Since this was not in the original specifications, the record was initially rejected, to be replaced with a blank disc.
 Sagan later convinced the administrator to include the record as is.